 Pursuant to the EPA's authorization of the RCRA equivalent programs, a number of states have regulatory programs governing the operations and permitting of hazardous waste facilities.
 Our facilities are regulated pursuant to state statutes, including those addressing clean water and clean air.
 Our facilities are also subject to local siting, zoning and land use restrictions.
-We believe we are in substantial compliance with all federal, state and local laws regulating our business.
+The Company believes it is in substantial compliance with all federal, state and local laws regulating our business.